-The final paper is a maze.
-Have you child start by the fish with the number five, then color in the multiples of five to create a path to his home.
+The fourth paper is a maze.
+Have your child start by the fish with the number five, then color in the multiples of five to create a path to his home.

-I have created a lot more multiplication lessons and activity sheets.
+I have created a lot more multiplication lessons and activity sheets focusing on different times tables and particular factors.
 Be sure to check them out below.